 Onions – This is the star ingredient of this recipe.
 Use red onions for the best result.

-Yogurt – Plain yogurt makes the base of the curry.
+Yogurt – Plain yogurt (dahi) makes the base of the curry.
 Use vegan yogurt to make this sabji vegan.
 All the other ingredients added to it are vegan-friendly.

 How To Make Bhindi Do Pyaza

-Wash 1 pound (500 g) of bhindi well and wipe each piece with a paper towel.
+Rinse 1 pound (500 g) of bhindi and wipe each piece with a paper towel.
 Bhindi should be completely moisture-free to avoid sliminess while cooking.
 I generally wash the bhindi one day before cooking so that it’s completely free of any moisture.

 Now discard the ½ inch piece from top and bottom and cut the bhindi into 1-inch long pieces.